Skip to main content

 What to do with lead pipes after they are removed from service:

 The Department recommends lead pipe materials removed from water services be managed through reclamation rather than disposal.
-A provision in ch.
-NR 661.02(3)(c), Wis.
-Admin.
-Code allows for management of what would otherwise be waste scrap metal to be managed as a solid waste provided the scrap metal is reclaimed.
+A provision in chapter NR 661, Wis.
+Adm.
+Code, allows for management of what would otherwise be waste scrap metal to be managed as a solid waste provided the scrap metal is reclaimed.

 Municipalities are encouraged to carefully evaluate scrap dealers who might take this waste to ensure the lead pipe materials will be properly recycled.
 Recycled lead can be put back into use through lead-acid batteries, lead shielding and other valuable uses.

 If a municipality chooses to dispose of the lead materials, it will be necessary to characterize the waste to determine whether it exhibits a hazardous characteristic for lead.
-Lead pipe materials would likely fail TCLP for lead and would then need to be managed as a hazardous waste.
+Lead pipe materials would likely fail a toxicity characteristic leaching procedure (TCLP) for lead and would then need to be managed as a hazardous waste.
 Lead pipe materials determined to be nonhazardous could be disposed of in a solid waste landfill.

 Waste determinations

-For more information on waste determinations, please contact your DNR regional hazardous waste management specialist.
+For more information on waste determinations, please contact your regional DNR hazardous waste specialist.

 Back to Top